Flood risk assessment

 In the United States of America, flood maps come from the Federal Emergency Management Agency (FEMA).
 They work with all levels of government in each part of the country to establish which areas have any risk of flooding.
 Risk Mapping, Assessment, and Planning (Risk MAP), is the process used to make Flood Insurance Rate Maps.
 These maps break down what communities can do to keep their surroundings safe, and get through flooding disasters in 4 phases: Discovery, Analysis & Mapping, Preliminary Flood Mapping Release, and Map Adoption.
 The goals are to identify, assess, communicate, and reduce risk.

+These federal maps are used by local governments to inform civilians on where their evacuation routes are and how they should be read based on zones.

+Through flood watches and warnings, civilians are informed that their specific location either has a possibility of being impacted, or will be impacted during a certain time slot.
+It is constantly updated and monitored by the National Weather Service.
+"The National Weather Service will discuss flood and flash flood potential in daily hazardous weather outlooks and in the graphical weather story on National Weather Service websites."
+Vehicles are the top causes of death in flood situations.
+Many think their vehicles can withstand water on roads, but no one knows what is under the water, or if the roadway is compromised.
+Water can rise at extremely high speeds, and being in a confined area, such as a car, is not recommended.
+Turn around and get out of the area as safe and quickly as possible.

 England and Wales

 In England and Wales, the Environment Agency and Natural Resources Wales respectively, require a professional Flood Risk Assessment (FRA) to be submitted alongside planning applications in areas that are known to be at risk of flooding (within flood zones 2 or 3) and/ or are greater than 1ha in area, planning permission is not usually granted until the FRA has been accepted by the Environment Agency.